ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/debugging_with_mte_on_pixel8/how-to-2.md

 ---
-title: Android app implementing memory safety bugs
+title: Implement memory safety bugs with the Android app
 weight: 3

 ### FIXED, DO NOT MODIFY